KaixuanLi-ECNU/kaixuanli-ecnu.github.io/_pages/about.md

 # 🔥 News
+* October 2024: Our paper "A Comprehensive Study on Static Application Security Testing (SAST) Tools for Android" was accepted by TSE, congrats to Jingyun!
 * October 2024: I am invited as a PC member @MSR4P&S 2025, co-located with SANAR 2025.
 Welcome to submit your papers!
 * September 2024: I won the National Scholarship of Doctoral Students (China), thanks for the recognition and support from the faculty and students@SEI, ECNU!
 * July 2024: I am selected as a Shadow PC member within ICSE 2025, welcome to submit your papers!